Moses-Nyagudi/alx-system_engineering-devops/0x00-shell_basics/README.md

+Script prints the current working directory\n
-Script prints the absolute path of the file
+Script lists all contents of the current directory\n